 The International Center sponsors the Intercultural Conversation Program (ICP).
-ICP is a one-semester volunteer program that matches Tufts (Medford / Somerville campus) English-speaking students and staff with first year international graduate students who want to practice their conversational English skills, learn more about US life and culture, and find their way around Tufts or the Boston area.
+ICP is a one-semester volunteer mentoring program that matches Tufts (Medford / Somerville campus) English-speaking students and staff with first year international graduate students who want to practice their conversational English skills, learn more about US life and culture, and find their way around Tufts or the Boston area.
 In this way, ICP assists new graduate students with the transition to Tufts.

 If it is the international partner's first extended stay in the US, they will probably need assistance from their mentor in answering questions about how to get around Tufts and Boston, where to buy clothes and food, and US classroom and academic culture.
 If the mentee has lived in the US previously or for a longer period of time, both partners may want to talk about topics related to each other's cultures or hobbies.
 Any topic of conversation is acceptable.